Ambassador – Learning Disabilities, Autism, and their Families for the World Health Innovation Summit (WHIS)

 Yvonne has been living with cancer since 2012, and in 2013, after intensive cancer treatment, it was discovered that her cancer had progressed to Stage 4, with secondaries in her spine.
 Her prognosis is not good, and initially she was told that she was unlikely to survive much more that two years or so.
 Although she is currently responding very well to on-going treatment her future remains extremely uncertain.
 It was her diagnosis which was the catalyst for writing her book, and instead of a “bucket list”, she is determined to spend whatever time she had left doing whatever she could to improve the lives of the next generation of families like her own.

 Yvonne also writes about cancer on her blog Coke Floats & Chemo, and she also has a second Facebook Page which offers support to people affected by the disease, and shares the same name.
 Meanwhile she continues to receive on-going active oncology treatment which for the moment seems to be slowing down the progression of her cancer.
-She has already surpassed her 26-month prognosis, and she is determined to keep going and making a difference for as long as possible.
+She has already doubled her original 2 year prognosis, and she is determined to keep going and making a difference for as long as possible.

 If you would like to find out more about Yvonne’s work and how she may be able to help your team, please email her on firstname.lastname@example.org